lf94/litt/README.md

 ## **Even though Litt works fine IT'S A JOKE guys.
 Please don't use this for production.
 Or probably anything.**

-### Yes I will accept pull requests to make it smaller...All that's left to do is change function names really...
+### Yes I will accept pull requests to make it smaller...But you cannot change the API (on/off/emit).
+These names must remain.